+Electricity

-Electricity Repair category 2 Notes Aspects of the electrical installation are on semi modern/older lines, and there is a limited distribution of socket outlets.
-Upgrading or rewiring will be required to meet current regulations.
-The Institution of Engineering and Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
-It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with IET regulations.
+Repair category 2

+Notes Aspects of the electrical installation including the fusebox have been updated although the system is dated.
+The system should be checked as a precaution by a registered electrician and upgraded if necessary The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.